 Our Process at the Howell Office

 Step 1: We verify your Medicare eligibility and confirm your qualifying diagnosis with your physician (or Grunberger Diabetes Institute for Bloomfield Hills patients).
-Step 2: You visit our Howell office for a comprehensive fitting — we assess your foot shape, measure pressure distribution, and evaluate your specific needs (extra-depth vs. custom-molded).
+Step 2: You visit our Howell office for a thorough fitting — we assess your foot shape, measure pressure distribution, and evaluate your specific needs (extra-depth vs. custom-molded).
 Step 3: We order your shoes from our therapeutic footwear suppliers.
 Step 4: You return in approximately 2–3 weeks for final fitting and dispensing.
 Step 5: We file the Medicare claim directly — you don’t handle any paperwork.
 Most patients walk out in their new therapeutic shoes at no cost.

 Diabetic Shoe Brands We Carry